 A good level of education to ‘A’ Level or equivalent, including a high standard of written and spoken English.
 No previous experience of embroidery is required but some knowledge of art and design is useful.
 Good communication and motor skills are required and the ability to pay attention to fine detail.

-The full fees are £11,500 per annum (as at September 2017) however we continually seek to bring this cost down as part of our overall fundraising activities.
+The full fees are £13,000 per annum (for September 2022 intake) however we continually seek to bring this cost down as part of our overall fundraising activities.
 Some partial funding may therefore be available to assist with fees, along with student bursaries.
 We are always happy to discuss the level of support that might be available.

 How do I apply?